d2l-ai/d2l-en/chapter_introduction/index.md

 you might have won the [1-million-dollar Netflix prize](https://en.wikipedia.org/wiki/Netflix_Prize).
 Predicting the length of stay for patients in the hospital is also a regression problem.
-A good rule of thumb is that any "how much" or "how many" problem should suggest regression, such as
+A good rule of thumb is that any *how much?* or *how many?* problem should suggest regression, such as:

-"how many hours will this surgery take" and
+* How many hours will this surgery take?
-"how many dogs are in this photo".
+* How much rainfall will this town have in the next six hours?

 Even if you have never worked with machine learning before, you have probably worked through a regression problem informally.